Hikari Ōe: Hikari reflected in the works of the Nobel laureate

 Kenzaburō Ōe credited his son for influencing his literary career.
 Kenzaburō tried to give his son a "voice" through his writing.
 Several of Kenzaburō's books feature a character based on his son.

-In 1994, Kenzaburō won the Nobel Prize for Literature, in part because of his 1964 book, A Personal Matter, in which the writer describes his pain in accepting the brain-damaged child into his life, and of how he arrived at his resolve to live with his son.
+In 1994, Kenzaburō won the Nobel Prize in Literature, in part because of his 1964 book, A Personal Matter, in which the writer describes his pain in accepting the brain-damaged child into his life, and of how he arrived at his resolve to live with his son.
 Hikari figures prominently in many of the books singled out for praise by the Nobel committee: